Feeds:

 There is no political party that is going to make everything OK.
 It is so aggravating at times to listen to people condemn one political party or the other, when neither party is going to have the answers that makes everything better.
 If one political party was replaced by another political party, the only thing that would change would be the people who are complaining.

-We get so caught up on what ‘man’ can supposedly do, when no human is going to come up with the answer to solve all our problems.
-Only by trusting God and allowing Him to work in each of us, will anything change in our world.
+We get so caught up on what humans can supposedly do, when no human is going to come up with the answer to solve all our problems.
 Nothing will change until we come to realize that Christ is within us, and it is by his power that we live and love others.
-We are not of this world, but of the Kingdom of God.

 The Kingdom of God is where we as followers of Christ actually live, and we are living in the Kingdom now.
 It is not something in the future after we die.
 The Kingdom of God is within us, and it is for the here and now.
 I think we miss a lot of the Gospel message when we only focus on the salvation part of it and forget the Kingdom of God aspect.
 We need to forget the allegiance we seem to think we need to political parties and seek first God’s Kingdom.